 Buckwheat and ales make for a classic lineup.
 Perhaps most noteworthy is their Christmas Ale, with festive notes like orange peel, raisin, honey, and nuts.
 Caramel and currant lead to a decadent, slightly bitter finish.

-Three experimental beers show that, while Borgo does produce classic flavors, they also aren’t afraid to branch out a little.
+These experimental beers show that, while Borgo does produce classic flavors, they also aren’t afraid to branch out a little.
 The Perle ai porci takes inspiration from Nordic beer is an oyster stout beer— the beer is actually brewed with oysters and clams for a briny take.
 CaOs, meanwhile, is expressive and fresh, with white grape acidity– an Italian grape ale.

 Birra Moretti is an award-winning beer brand and is easily considered one of Italy’s best.
 Luigi Moretti founded the company as a “beer and ice factory” in 1859 in the Italian Friuli region.
-Today, it is most known for its insistence on high-quality raw materials, and the balanced taste.
+Today, it is most known for its insistence on high-quality raw materials, and balanced taste.

 Offering a signature aroma and distinctive hops, Moretti excels with its authentic approach.
 In fact, Moretti has followed the same brewing techniques since its inception and does to this day.
 This traditional method makes for classic Italian beer that simply won’t go out of favor.
 It’s also award-winning, with the distinction of earning both gold and silver medals at the World Beer Cup.